Major Course Recommendations

 • Must have at least two years remaining as a full-time student at the undergraduate institution;

-• SAT score (Math and Verbal Reasoning) greater than or equal to 1170 on a single exam taken before 3/1/2016, a SAT score of 1240 or higher on a single exam taken after 3/1/2016 or an ACT composite score greater than or equal to 26 on a single exam;
+• SAT score (Math and Verbal Reasoning) greater than or equal to 1170 on a single exam taken before 3/1/2016, an SAT score of 1240 or higher on a single exam taken after 3/1/2016 or an ACT composite score greater than or equal to 26 on a single exam;

 • A high school GPA of 3.5 or higher on a 4.0 scale;